microsoft/vscode-docs/docs/editor/workspaces.md

 ![Multi-root workspace](images/workspaces/multi-root-workspace.png)

+Multi-root workspaces are very useful to implement the loose definition of "project" stated above.

 *A multi-root workspace opened in VS Code*

 > **Note:** The visual difference of having a folder opened versus opening a `.code-workspace` file can be subtle.
-To give you a hint that a `.code-workspace` file has been opened, some areas of the user interface (for example, the root of the File Explorer) show an extra **(Workspace)** suffix next to the name.
+To give you a hint that a `.code-workspace` file has been opened, some areas of the user interface (for example, the root of the File Explorer) show an extra **(WORKSPACE)** suffix next to the name.

 ### Untitled multi-root workspaces